 Fight Your Felony Charges with Law Office of Michael L. Guisti

 Are you being charged with felony hit and run in Orange County?
-Let Orange County hit and run defense and DUI attorney at Law Office of Michael L. Guisti help you keep your criminal record clean.
+Let an attorney at Law Office of Michael L. Guisti help you keep your criminal record clean.
 Our lawyer is experienced in handling successful defense cases of felony hit and run throughout Southern California and has an intimate understanding of the local court system.

 What Is Felony Hit and Run?

 Understand this important distinction, the difference between misdemeanor hit and run and felony hit and run is simply, the misdemeanor hit and run charge is concerned only when property damage occurs, while the felony charge is concerned when injury to another person occurs.